 Senior Bioinformatician - Bioinformatics & Biostatistics

 The Francis Crick Institute seeks to recruit a collaborative and self-motivated Senior Bioinformatician with extensive experience analysing biological data in a research environment.
-In this position, you will be working within a talented and dynamic bioinformatics team to enhance the core service, and closely with the lab of David Bauer to provide work at the interface of molecular biology of pathogens, clinical bioscience, and computational biology.
+In this position, you will be working within a talented and dynamic bioinformatics team where you can apply your bioinformatics skills to technology-driven research questions across the broad range of human health research activities found at the Crick.
 The successful applicant will have a proven track record in collaborative academic research, including statistical analysis and interpretation of large, complex datasets.
-You should possess an MSc with experience or PhD in bioinformatics or genetics/pathogen biology with a large computational component.
+You should possess an MSc with experience or a PhD in bioinformatics or molecular biology-based research with a large computational component.
 Significant experience across a range of high-throughput sequencing methods and common analysis workflows is necessary.
-Prior experience working within a wet lab environment would be highly valued.

-In this flexible role, you will collaborate with Francis Crick scientists to analyse data from the latest genomic sequencing technologies.
-You will work closely with the scientific groups to interpret and explain analysis results and help inform on research decisions.
-You will have the opportunity to build bespoke analysis pipelines using the latest analysis methods, have an input on the experimental and analysis design process and help to develop others in the group through mentoring.
-Within the Bauer lab, you will have the opportunity to become deeply embedded in the research activities of this lab working at the cutting edge of computational virology with genuine societal impact.
-We anticipate the successful applicant to spend 50 % of their time on each core service delivery and focused work with the Bauer lab.
+In this role, you will collaborate with Francis Crick scientists to analyse data from the latest, cutting edge genomic sequencing technologies.
+You will work closely with the scientific groups to generate, interpret and explain analysis results to help drive forward discovery.
+You will have the opportunity to input on the experimental and analysis design process, build bespoke analysis pipelines using the latest analysis methods, publish work in collaboration with the scientific groups and help develop others through mentoring.

 - Provide bioinformatics expertise to help Francis Crick scientists achieve their research objectives.